CPBridge/pycrumbs/README.md

   want to install your package code with pip, use the `pip install --editable` option to allow for tracking with this decorator.
-- A list of all packages currently, with their versions.
+- A list of all Python packages currently installed, with their versions.

 You can very easily add a job record to a function using the `tracked` decorator in the `pycrumbs` module.
 It is assumed